renatorobotica12-tech/WRO-2026-Superiores-Jr--Mx-Future-engineers/README.md

 - **Renato Medina** – Programmer

 ## Robot Description
-The robot works with an Ackermann steering system, which allows smooth and precise turns.
-This system improves stability and control while navigating the field.
+The robot uses an Ackermann steering system with a dedicated steering mechanism, allowing smooth and precise turns.
+This improves stability and control while navigating the field.

+The design is optimized for efficient navigation and quick response during the competition.